11 Things People Suffering From PTSD Want You to Know

 Are you aware that in order to cope with the effects of PTSD, some people turn to substances to numb the pain they are feeling?

-Not a lot of people are aware of Post Traumatic Stress Disorder, much less that it is debilitating and can affect a lot of people during their life.
+Not a lot of people are aware of Post Traumatic Stress Disorder, much less than it is debilitating and can affect a lot of people during their life.

-Its effects may be naked to the invisible eye — at least at first glance — but it is a serious disorder than needs to be addressed and understood.
+Its effects may be naked to the invisible eye — at least at first glance — but it is a serious disorder that needs to be addressed and understood.

 In her Family Share article, Chelsea Rutter explains the ten things that people who suffer from PTSD wants you to know.